lemmack/lemmack.github.io/content/posts/therapeutic-trembling-to-release-trauma.md

 Several physiological pathways may explain why inducing tremors could resolve chronic tension and traumatic stress:

 **Central Pattern Generators (CPGs)**: These neuronal circuits in the spinal cord and brainstem can produce rhythmic motor patterns without cortical input.
-Research suggests neurogenic tremors may be mediated by these CPGs, distinguishing them from pathological tremors originating in the basal ganglia or cerebellum.
-The tremoring may represent a primordial, subcortical reset mechanism.
+Originally demonstrated by Thomas Graham Brown in 1911 through experiments showing that cats with severed descending inputs and sensory feedback could still produce rhythmic stepping, CPGs have since been [confirmed across all vertebrate species](https://doi.org/10.3389/fneur.2012.00183) from lampreys to humans.

+The hypothesis that neurogenic tremors may be mediated by CPGs is speculative but plausible.
+CPGs are known to control rhythmic behaviors including locomotion, respiration, mastication, and scratching.
+[Calancie et al. (1994)](https://doi.org/10.1093/brain/117.5.1143) documented what they called "the first well-defined example of a central rhythm generator for stepping in the adult human" in a patient with cervical spinal cord injury who exhibited involuntary stepping movements when lying supine.
+If therapeutic tremoring similarly engages subcortical CPG circuits, this would distinguish it from pathological tremors originating in the basal ganglia or cerebellum, and might explain why the movements feel involuntary yet non-threatening.

 **Gamma Loop Recalibration**: Chronic stress alters the "set-point" of muscle spindles, maintaining elevated baseline tension even at rest.
 Rhythmic oscillation may overwhelm habitual feedback loops, forcing the spinal cord to recalibrate gamma motor neuron firing to a lower baseline.

+**Fascial Mechanotransduction**: Recent research has reclassified fascia from passive connective tissue to a richly innervated sensory organ.
+The body-wide fascial network contains an estimated 250 million nerve endings, compared to approximately 200 million in the skin, potentially making it the body's [largest sensory organ](https://www.researchgate.net/publication/319182467_FASCIA_AS_A_SENSORY_ORGAN_Clinical_Applications).

+Fascia contains four types of mechanoreceptors responsive to mechanical stimulation: Golgi organs, Ruffini receptors, Pacini corpuscles, and interstitial receptors.
+Approximately [80% of sensory nerve endings](https://doi.org/10.1016/S1360-8592(02)00067-0) in fascial tissues are free nerve endings.
+Of these, 90% are connected to slowly conducting unmyelinated C-fiber neurons.
+Functional MRI studies have shown that stimulation of these C-fiber neurons [activates the insular cortex](https://doi.org/10.1016/B978-0-7020-3425-1.00047-7) rather than the primary somatosensory cortex, indicating a clear interoceptive role.
+This anatomical arrangement suggests fascia plays a significant role in interoception, the sense of the body's internal state that is increasingly linked to emotional processing and trauma.

-**Fascial Mechanotransduction**: Recent advances have reclassified fascia from passive connective tissue to a richly innervated sensory organ.
-Chronic sympathetic activation leads to fascial densification, potentially distorting interoceptive signals to the insular cortex (the region responsible for emotional processing and sense of self).
-Vibration and trembling may restore fascial hydration and interoceptive fidelity.
+Research has demonstrated that people with chronic lower back pain have fascia that shows approximately [20% reduced shear strain (gliding ability)](https://doi.org/10.1186/1471-2474-12-203) in the lumbar and thoracic spine, and they also show poorer proprioception.
+Chronic sympathetic activation leads to fascial densification through cytokine signaling (TGF-beta-1), potentially distorting interoceptive signals to the insular cortex.
+Vibration and trembling may help restore fascial hydration and improve interoceptive accuracy.

 # Evidence Status

 The evidence base for these modalities is heterogeneous and generally preliminary:

-For **TRE**, pilot studies show promising results.
-One 8-week intervention with East African refugees found significant reductions on 36 of 40 Harvard Trauma Questionnaire items compared to waitlist controls.
-A study in people with Multiple Sclerosis found nearly 50% reduction in fatigue scores alongside improved sleep quality and self-reported stress.
+For **TRE**, the evidence base is growing but remains preliminary.
+[Parker et al. (2024)](https://doi.org/10.4236/psych.2024.151006) conducted an 8-week intervention with East African refugees resettled in the United States.
+Using the Harvard Trauma Questionnaire, the treatment group showed significant reductions in symptom severity on 36 of 40 items compared to a delayed-treatment control group, with significant reductions in both overall symptom severity and number of symptoms experienced.

-For **Somatic Experiencing**, a 2017 randomized controlled trial demonstrated significant reductions in PTSD symptom severity (Cohen's d = 0.94 to 1.26) and depression compared to waitlist controls.
-A 2021 scoping review found preliminary evidence for positive effects on PTSD symptoms, anxiety, and well-being, while noting limitations in study design and sample sizes.
+In a [2021 exploratory pilot study](https://doi.org/10.1016/j.jtcme.2021.02.003), Lynning et al. tested a 9-week TRE program with nine people with Multiple Sclerosis.
+Mean fatigue scores on the Modified Fatigue Impact Scale decreased from 43.7 (SD = 13.6) to 22.0 (SD = 12.3), approximately a 50% reduction.
+Participants also reported improvements in sleep quality and stress levels, with statistically significant decreases in eight of nine self-reported MS symptoms.

+A subsequent [2025 randomized controlled trial](https://pubmed.ncbi.nlm.nih.gov/40064004/) by Skovgaard et al. with 28 MS participants found that when adjusting for baseline covariate imbalance, positive effects emerged for fatigue, spasticity, and pain.
+However, the unadjusted primary analysis did not reach significance, highlighting the importance of larger, adequately powered trials.

+For **Somatic Experiencing**, the [Brom et al. (2017) randomized controlled trial](https://doi.org/10.1002/jts.22189) remains the most rigorous study to date.
+Sixty-three participants meeting DSM-IV-TR criteria for PTSD were randomly assigned to 15 weekly SE sessions or waitlist control.
+The intervention produced large effect sizes for PTSD symptom severity (Cohen's d = 0.94 to 1.26) and depression (Cohen's d = 0.7 to 1.08), with gains maintained at 15-week follow-up.

+To contextualize these findings: [Cohen's conventions](https://doi.org/10.1037/0033-2909.112.1.155) classify effect sizes above 0.8 as "large," meaning the SE treatment group's improvement was roughly 0.9 to 1.3 standard deviations better than controls.
+In practical terms, a Cohen's d of 1.0 means approximately [84% of the treatment group](https://rpsychologist.com/cohend/) scored above the control group mean.
+These effect sizes are comparable to or larger than those found in meta-analyses of established PTSD treatments.

+However, important limitations apply: the study used a waitlist control (meaning participants knew whether they received treatment), the sample size was modest, and SE has not yet been directly compared against active control conditions like prolonged exposure or EMDR in adequately powered trials.

 For **Whole-Body Vibration**, a controlled trial found significant improvements in depression, stress, and emotional well-being among college students compared to controls.
 A 2021 RCT found that six weeks of WBV significantly increased Brain-Derived Neurotrophic Factor (BDNF) in women with fibromyalgia.